smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 We are finally in a position to send SNMP query and hopefully receive something meaningful in response.

-The distinctive feature of synchronous API is that it is built around the idea of Python generator.
-Any function invocation ends up with a generator object.
-Iteration over the generator object performs actual SNMP communication.
-On each iteration SNMP message gets built and sent out, response is awaited, received and parsed.

 .. code-block:: python